aantron/promise/README.md

 };
 ```

-...the above compiles to both JavaScript and machine code!
+...the above works on both Node and native.

 Interoperability is key: on JavaScript, `Repromise.t`s are exactly JavaScript's
 familiar `Promise`s.
 For targeting native code, Repromise provides an